 With a 500 GB hard drive, expect Disk Drill 3 for Mac to take roughly 1 hour with the Deep Scan data recovery method and around 10 minutes with the Quick Scan recovery method. iOS and Android recovery take longer, which is likely caused by the inherent performance limitations of performing data recovery over USB.

-Data recovery with Disk Drill 3 for Mac is simple:
+Extra Free Disk Tools Included with Disk Drill for Mac

 Everything you do on your Mac involves data in some way.
 As such, it’s paramount to have a good data recovery strategy ready in case something goes wrong and you lose valuable files.
 After thoroughly testing the latest version of Disk Drill, we wouldn’t go back to lesser data recovery software solutions, and you shouldn’t either.